 Watch the videos below to understand how to apply the two different types of epoxy systems.

 Functionality is one of the most important aspects to consider.
-Basically you need to ask yourself what are you trying to achieve with this epoxy floor, and what your end goal is.
+Basically you need to ask yourself what are you trying to achieve with this epoxy floor.

 Self Leveling epoxy floors tend to have better long term resistance to wear and tear since they are thicker coatings.
-Another advantage of such coatings is they are easier to clean because of their smooth surface.
+They are also easier to clean because of their smooth surface.
 In fact Self Leveling floors are often specified in food and pharmaceutical manufacturing because of the various antibacterial requirements involved.
 (Have a look here to understand other industries where epoxies are applied)

 In this article I have laid out quite a few differences between the two systems.
-If you are new to epoxy and you are still trying to figure things out, I advise that you work with some roller applied epoxies to get the hang of things.
-For more experienced applicators, we definitely pride ourselves on delivering beautiful self leveling floors.
+If you are new to epoxy start with roller applied epoxies.

 In our online course we have an entire module where we go deep and explain the differences between the various systems available.
 You can learn more about the course and join here.